-- 64. The use of solar lighting is encouraged. - 65.
-Lighting should be designed for security and safety in accordance with Crime Prevention Through Environmental Design (CPTED) principles. - 66.
-Site illumination must not result in glare directed towards neighbouring properties, adjacent roads, or light directed towards the sky. - 67.
-Building façades may be discreetly illuminated through the use of strategically placed lighting which shines down from the buildings surface. - 68.
-All new, replacement, and upgraded exterior lighting in existing and proposed developments shall be Full Cut-off Flat Lens (FCO/FL) luminaries to light roads, parking, loading, and pedestrian areas.
-Exterior building lighting will also be required to have FCO lighting fixtures. - 69.
-Decorative street lights which are compatible with existing decorative street lighting and are in scale with their surroundings are encouraged.
+- (lxv) The use of solar lighting is encouraged. - (Ixvi) Lighting should be designed for security and safety in accordance with Crime Prevention Through Environmental Design (CPTED) principles. - (Ixvii) Site illumination must not result in glare directed towards neighbouring properties, adjacent roads, or light directed towards the sky. - (Ixviii) Building façades may be discreetly illuminated through the use of strategically placed lighting which shines down from the buildings surface. - (Ixix) All new, replacement, and upgraded exterior lighting in existing and proposed developments shall be Full Cut-off Flat Lens (FCO/FL) luminaries to light roads, parking, loading, and pedestrian areas.
+Exterior building lighting will also be required to have FCO lighting fixtures.

-Full cut off light fixtures direct light below the horizontal plane reducing light pollution and protecting the night sky.
+Example of full cut-off light fixtures with direct light below the horizontal plane reducing light pollution and protecting the night sky